DavidVorick/CodeCommit/UserSpecification.md

 6. If the build does not pass after three repair attempts, the update is considered to have failed, and the binary will exit with an error.

-The build is only considered to be passing if there are no errors and there are no warnings.
+The build is only considered to be passing if build.sh exits with an error code of 0.

 ### The Initial Query